TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 parallelizing the execution of a function across multiple input values, distributing the input data across processes (data parallelism).
-The following example demonstrates the common practice of defining such functions in a module so that child processes can successfully import that module.
+The following example demonstrates the common practice of defining such functions in a module so that child processes can successfully agiza that module.
 This basic example of data parallelism using :class:`~multiprocessing.pool.Pool`, ::

-   from multiprocessing import Pool
+   kutoka multiprocessing agiza Pool

    def f(x):
        return x*x